 When you head over to the historic Plaza area, you’ll find plenty of shops and galleries offering a wide variety of wonderful shopping opportunities.
 If you’re looking for authentic Native American works, I do caution guests to watch out for the shops that say they offer “authentic Native works” but don’t.
 Our shopping recommendations are vetted, and you can be assured they do offer authentic Native works.

-Just on the other side of the plaza, on Lincoln Ave, you’ll connect with the work of iconic artists at the Allan Houser Gallery, and the Namingha family of Native artists at Niman Gallery.
-A multitude of well-known Native American artists are exhibited just across the street from Houser and Niman at True West Gallery.
-And more original Native works can be found at Faust Gallery, just around the corner on Palace Ave.
+Just on the other side of the plaza, on Lincoln Ave, you’ll connect with the work of an iconic artist at the Allan Houser Gallery.
+A multitude of well-known Native American artists are exhibited just across the street from Houser at True West Gallery.
+And more original Native works can be found at Faust Gallery, just around the corner on East Palace Ave.